Market Outlook

 Cheese:

-The cheese markets found renewed buying interest last week, pushing prices to 1-month highs.
+The cheese markets are firm again this week amid following through buying interest.
 Longer term, competitive export prices in the U.S. will limit downside opportunity, but upside risk will be more dependent on domestic demand improving from more mundane levels in 2023.
-On Friday the USDA reported cheese production for February was -0.6% YOY (after accounting for leap year), with Cheddar continuing to be the least desirable production for producers coming in 7.2% below last year’s levels.
+The USDA reported cheese production for February was -0.6% YOY (after accounting for leap year), with Cheddar continuing to be the least desirable production for producers coming in 7.2% below last year’s levels.
 There is still enough milk coming to market as some processors are already at capacity and upcoming maintenance downtimes should keep excess supply on the market.
 The updated cold storage report showed that cheese stocks remain burdensome, with February American style cheese clocking in at a near record and 2.9% above the large levels reported last year.
 Even with the lower production reported by the USDA , supplies are robust and more cheese capacity is scheduled to come online this year.
 Without an uptick in demand, stocks will continue to overhang the market.

 steady